szolton/Progressive-Web-Applications-PWA-Challenge-Text-Editor/README.md

 The hardest part was just working with the JavaScript and the weather API's to adjust them to how I wanted the information to look on the page, and fine-tuning the CSS.

-Please follow this link to the successful, full deployed site on GitHub: https://szolton.github.io/06-challenge-week6-Interactive-Weather-Page/
+Please follow this link to my repository: https://github.com/szolton/Progressive-Web-Applications-PWA-Challenge-Text-Editor